HallaSurvivor/Blog/_posts/2021-12-01-univalence-talk.md

 ---

 I actually never sent Jake a talk title or an abstract...
 So I don't have one to put here, haha.
 But I do have slides [here][15].
-The talk was recorded, and I asked for a copy.
-As soon as I have it I'll post a link here ^_^.
+The talk was also recorded, and I asked for a copy, so as soon as I have it I'll post a link here ^_^.

 ---